OGMILKBOY/wdd130-becker/README.md

 # wdd-becker
-Client website project for Jaxon Becker
+This website project is for Jaxon Becker: https://ogmilkboy.github.io/wdd130-becker/

-This will be the site I develop for Jaxon